awslabs/damo/USAGE.md

 The ``record`` subcommand records the data access pattern of target workloads in a file (``./damon.data`` by default).
 Note that the file will owned by ``root`` but have ``644`` permission, so anyone could read it.
-You can specify the target with 1) the command for execution of the monitoring target process,
-2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.
+You can specify the monitoring target with 1) the command for execution of the monitoring target process, 2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.
 Below example shows a command target usage:

-    # cd <kernel>/tools/damon/
     # damo record "sleep 5"

 The tool will execute ``sleep 5`` by itself and record the data access patterns